jiaweing/TicTacToe/README.md

 All builds can be found **[here](https://github.com/my3t/TicTacToe/actions)**.
 To download the latest version, select the latest build and download from the "Artifacts" section for your operating system.

+### Windows

+Note: You need the SDL2.dll, SDL2_ttf.dll and fonts to run.

 ## Dependencies

 - SDL2